Snorkeling Safety Tips for your Health and Enjoyment

 1) Snorkeling is a buddy sport.
 You help your buddy.
 She helps you.

-2) Never turn your back on the ocean (It’ll whomp you).
+2) Never turn your back on the ocean.
+A big wave is crashing behind you.

-3) Always watch surf, current, undertow & surge on reefs/rocks.
-THIS is snorkel meditation––5 minutes minimum.
+3) Watch surf, current & surge on reefs/rocks.
+Snorkel meditation takes 5 minutes minimum.

 4) Avoid wana (“vonna”)–black sea urchin.
-Your snorkel first-aid kit should include: peroxide, aspirin for sunburn, & cigarettes–– tobacco stops most stings.
-So does making shishi on sting, but I, Snorkel Bob, know that this can really test a friendship.
+Your snorkel 1st aid kit: peroxide, antibiotic ointment & cigarettes–– tobacco stops most stings.
+So does making shishi on sting, but I, SB, know that this can really test a friendship.

 5) Enter and exit from a sandy beach area.